Also known as: Silver King, Sabalo

 Another method of catching Tarpon is lure fishing and jigging.
 This involves covering the water with both surface lures and also deep diving lures depending on what depths the Tarpon are.
 This can be a very effective method of fishing when you know Tarpon are in an area but you cannot site fish for them.
 This method is very popular in Costa Rica at lodges like Silver King Lodge as you cover the coloured water as it empties into the ocean.

 Finally, the ultimate challenge is trying to catch and land these fish on the fly, considered by many saltwater anglers a real silver prize as they are really known for the difficulty in catching on the fly and their fighting capabilities.
 Fly fishing although you can fish with a sinking line and dredge areas that you know have Tarpon, but by far the most exciting method is sight fishing.
 This way you spend many hours looking for Tarpon on the shallower flats feeding.
 You then try to approach them without spooking the fish.
 Cast and strip, as its sight fishing you can see them chase down your fly sometimes right up to the edge of the boat.
 Makes for very exhilarating fishing and the perfect locations are in Mexico and Cuba along with some of our clean water fly fishing lodges in Costa Rica.

-If you want to learn more about the best places to catch Tarpon and the methods to use, contact our expert team.
-They will be happy to answer any questions you have.
+If you want to learn more about the best places to catch Tarpon and the methods to use, you can contact our dedicated team of professionals on 01603 407596 or by emailing firstname.lastname@example.org and he will be happy to answer any questions you have.
 Looking for some more action?
 Why not take a look at our dedicated Tarpon playlist.